What is CBD Flower And What’s All The Hype?

 Both hemp and marijuana boast aromas that are very pungent due to the numerous terpenes involved in the plant.
 Like the many other properties of the plant, terpenes are highly concentrated in the flowering sections of the plant.

 Smelling buds can also help verify what strain it is.
-Each strain of CBD hemp flower has a specific ratio of these terpenes which gives every strain its own specific scent.
+Each strain of flower has a specific ratio of these terpenes which gives every strain its own specific scent.
 Researchers estimate that there are over 200 different terpenes contained in the hemp plant, each with their own unique aroma.
 Here are 10 of the most common (or dominant) terpenes found in hemp along with their correlating scents:

 - Myrcene (earthy, spicy, peppery)

 - Eucalyptol (eucalyptus, fresh, minty)